zrajm/fix.sh/README.md

   * Failing target's metadata will not be modified.
   * *Nota Bene:* Successful dependencies will be built even on error.

+Fix will normally refuse to overwrite a build target if it has been manually modified since being built, however this behaviour can be overridden using the `--force` option.

 Success
 -------
 A successful build means that your target and all its dependencies were fully